Extracting transport coefficients from local ground-state currents: Abstract

 \section{Abstract}

-Transport properties are central to characterizing quantum matter, yet their extraction typically requires external forcing and time-resolved measurements.
-In this work, we propose a scheme to access transport coefficients directly from measurements of local, static ground-state currents -- quantities readily accessible in quantum-engineered platforms.
-By exploiting the exponential decay of correlations in gapped systems and the finite velocity of correlation spreading, we demonstrate that the local Hall response can be reconstructed from a small set of quasi-local current observables.
-We derive explicit relations connecting these static observables to a practical local Chern marker, and introduce a scalable digital protocol for measuring the required generalized currents in cold-atom quantum simulators.
-Numerical simulations of a non-interacting Chern insulator validate our approach.
-Moreover, the scheme extends naturally to fractional Chern insulators and other strongly correlated systems, even at finite temperature, offering a broadly applicable route to probing transport in engineered quantum matter.
+\textbf{Transport properties are central to characterizing quantum matter, yet their extraction typically requires external forcing and time-resolved measurements.
+In this work, we propose a scheme to access transport coefficients directly from measurements of local static ground-state currents -- quantities readily accessible in quantum-engineered platforms.
+By exploiting the exponential decay of correlations in gapped systems and the finite velocity of correlation spreading, we demonstrate that the local Hall response of correlated insulators can be reconstructed from a small set of quasi-local current observables.
+We derive explicit relations connecting these static observables to a practical local Chern marker, and introduce a scalable digital protocol for measuring the required generalized currents in quantum simulators.
+We demonstrate the applicability of our approach through numerical studies of emblematic Chern-insulator systems, both in the non-interacting and strongly-correlated (fractional) regime.
+Our method extends naturally to a broad class of correlated systems, even at finite temperature, offering a broadly applicable route to probing transport in engineered quantum matter.}